 UHS provides all enrolled UW-Madison students with a wide range of medical, mental health, prevention, and wellness services.
 These include, but are not limited to, primary care, immunizations (including flu shots), women's health, travel, sexual health, physical therapy, stress management and individual, couple/partner and group counseling.
 However, UHS is not open evenings and weekends and does not provide emergency care, hospitalization, emergency room services, pediatric care, or specialty care for complex problems.
-For more information and a full list of services, visit www.uhs.wisc.edu.
+For more information and a full list of services, visit.

+^(?)
 Are any vaccinations required by UW-Madison?

-UW-Madison does not require any vaccines to study on campus, although several are strongly recommended and you can find those listed here: https://www.uhs.wisc.edu/allergy-immunization-clinic/.
+UW-Madison does not require any vaccines to study on campus, although several are strongly recommended and you can find those listed here.
 Many vaccines are available through UHS, however there are fees associated with these vaccines.
-There are required vaccines for those living in on-campus residence halls: https://iss.wisc.edu/students/current-students/health/#immunizations.
+There are required vaccines for those living in on-campus residence halls.

-What is Student Health Insurance Plan (SHIP)?
+(2) What is Student Health Insurance Plan (SHIP)?